 So you go down through the journey at each point identifying any issues with navigation, accessibility, comprehension.

 I like this approach.
 It’s given me food for thought given my previous articles on Measuring progress against documentation quality goals.
-My approach to measuring documentation quality was to analyze an API doc portal against quality measures that include findability, accuracy, relevance, clarity, completeness, and readability (see First-level checklist for API documentation).
+My approach to measuring documentation quality was to analyze an API doc portal against quality measures that include findability, accuracy, relevance, clarity, completeness, and readability (see Quality checklist for API documentation.

 However, I think that another approach, perhaps a better one, might be to analyze documentation quality against the developer journey, as Ellis and others explain.
 This developer-journey approach would require you to first define that developer journey, though.
 And understanding that journey might not be straightforward — there might be many different developer journeys once developers get past the initial steps of signing up and authorizing an API call.